*Be sure to have your library card number ready*

 - Biography Reference Center: Reliable full-text biographies

-- Explora: High School: (Grades 9-12) Find topic overviews, articles from encyclopedias and magazines, biographies and more
+- Explora: Secondary: Find topic overviews, articles from encyclopedias and magazines, biographies and more

 - Historical Abstracts with Full Text: Historical Abstracts is the definitive index of literature covering world history (excluding the United States and Canada) from the 15th century to the present.
 Indexing thousands of journals in over 40 languages, it is an invaluable bibliographic database for history students at the college and/or AP course level.

 - History Reference Center: Covering both U.S. and world history topics at the high school level.

 - Literary Reference Center Plus: Information about authors and their writings

 - Newspaper Source Plus: Provides full-text digital collection of the world's major news content

 - Points of View Reference Center: Contains resources that present multiple sides of an issue

 - Science Reference Center: Includes reference books, biographies and more related to different science topics.